 Yes!
 Hummus is filled with hearty and healthy Mediterranean ingredients like chickpeas, olive oil, and tahini (sesame paste).
 It's filled with fiber and heart healthy fats.
 It is high calorie, however, so enjoy in moderation.

-I usually eat hummus as an appetizer or light meal, accompanied by raw veggies, fresh bread, and Spanish crackers.
-But hummus also makes a great garnish to roasted meats and vegetables.
+I usually eat hummus as an appetizer or light meal, accompanied by raw veggies (usually carrots, red peppers, radishes, and celery), fresh bread, and Spanish crackers.
+Hummus also makes a great garnish to roasted meats and vegetables.
 Try it with these Mediterranean roast vegetables for a fantastic, healthy combo!

 Spanish Hummus